-We confirmed the Council's insurance policies and determined that such policies appeared to be in force at June 30, 2020.
-We are not competent by training to comment on the adequacy of the insurance policies covering Council-owned property at June 30, 2020.
+We examined Rogue Valley Council of Governments' insurance policies and determined that such policies appeared to be in force at June 30, 2022.
+We are not competent by training to comment on the adequacy of the insurance policies covering Rogue Valley Council of Governments' property at June 30, 2022.